-Terciles of Casual Prevalence We split the jobs (occupation-by-industry cells) in terciles of casual prevalence; Figure 6 depicts where occupations and industries fall in this classification.
+Terciles of Casual Prevalence We split the jobs (occupation-by-industry cells) in terciles of casual prevalence; Figure 5 depicts where occupations and industries fall in this classification.
 Each occupation is present in multiple industries, and each industry contains multiple occupations, which is why each bar contains multiple colors.
 From the figure, we see that the occupations with the lowest casual prevalence, meaning the occupations characterized by the highest fraction of permanent jobs, are corporate managers and various types of professionals, and public administration is the industry in which the smallest fraction of employees are on a casual contract.
 At the other end of the spectrum, security guards, salespersons, and workers at hotels and restaurants are those most likely to be on a casual contract.
 In the middle tercile of casual prevalence, we find teaching professionals, office clerks, and life science professionals, working in education and health and social work.
 It is reasonable to imagine that full-time permanent teachers coexist with casual teachers called in if a colleague is sick, and similarly for nurses.
 These occupations and industries have both a large fraction of permanent workers and a sizeable fraction of casuals, meaning that there is both scope for the law to bring a change in the direction of more permanent contracts, and no technological constraints against it: these are the occupations and industries in which we expect the Fair Work Act to have the most bite.

-The bottom and middle terciles of casual prevalence include jobs that are quite similar, while the top tercile is fairly different: this is why we will mostly focus on the bottom-versus-middle comparison.
-In Appendix G we discuss the similarity and differences between the terciles.
-The main takeaway is that jobs in the bottom and middle terciles are similar in terms of weekly hours of work and pay, while for the top tercile these figures are much lower.
-Women in these jobs tend to make similar choices in terms of fertility too: women in jobs in the bottom and middle tercile of casual prevalence have their first child at 31, on average, which is three years later relative to women with jobs in the top tercile of the casual prevalence distribution.
+The bottom and middle terciles of casual prevalence include jobs that are quite similar, and women who make similar fertility choices, while the top tercile is fairly different: this is why we will mostly focus on the bottom-versus-middle comparison.
+In Appendix G.2 we discuss the similarity and differences between the terciles.
+The main takeaway is that jobs in the bottom and middle terciles are similar in terms of weekly hours of work, pay, and educational requirements, while for the top tercile these figures are much lower.
+Women in these jobs tend to make similar choices in terms of fertility too: women in jobs in the bottom and in the middle tercile of casual prevalence have their first child at 32 and 31 respectively, around three years later relative to women with jobs in the top tercile of the casual prevalence distribution; they also have similar realized fertility three, five, and seven years after the birth of their first child.
 This is why, in our empirical analysis, we will emphasize the comparison between the bottom and middle tercile, as the bottom tercile provides a more credible counterfactual for the middle tercile than the top.